Easy 3-Ingredient Pineapple Angel Food Cake Recipe

 How to Make Pineapple Angel Food Cake

-In a medium-sized bowl, stir together the angel food cake mix, vanilla, and crushed pineapple including the juice in the can.
+In a large bowl, stir together the box of angel food cake mix, vanilla, and crushed pineapple, including the pineapple juice in the can.

 pineapple angel food cake ingredients in a mixing bowl

-Place batter into a ungreased 9 x 13 inch pan.
+Pour batter into an ungreased 9 x 13-inch cake pan.

 pineapple angel food cake batter in a baking dish